Off-duty DEA agent brought his government-issued gun to the Capitol riot, prosecutors say

 In the afternoon, Ibrahim climbed atop the Peace Monument, which stands to the west of the U.S. Capitol, and filmed himself "delivering a monologue," prosecutors said.
 Bicycle rack barricades had previously surrounded the Peace Monument, but Ibrahim's video showed that they had been pulled apart.

 After Ashli Babbitt was shot by police that afternoon, prosecutors say she was transported "within steps" of Ibrahim as she was loaded onto an ambulance.
-Ibrahim's friend, who stood near him, filmed her as she was taken past them, and Ibrahim posted the video to his WhatsApp group chat.
+Ibrahim's friend, who stood near him, filmed her as she was taken past them, and Ibrahim posted the video to his WhatsApp group chat, court documents allege.